 The lowest number the Xiaomi registered was 9 micrograms, while the Node was registering 0.2 micrograms and the Eggs 1 microgram.
 That made me wonder, is it even possible for the Xiaomi to display numbers below 9?
 Is it programmed not to go below that number?

-To get to the bottom of it, I turned on the DIY 1.1 and pointed it directly onto the Xiaomi particle counter.
+To get to the bottom of it, I turned on the DIY 1.1 and pointed it directly at the Xiaomi particle counter.
 When I do the same test with the Dylos particle counter, the numbers go down to zero.
 But with the Xiaomi, the numbers stayed around 10 micrograms.
 Therefore, I think the Xiaomi is either registering phantom particles or programmed not to go below 9.

 I’m making the original data available as an Excel file download here.